Risk Management Committee Charter (Revision No.9)

 6. Term and Remuneration

-The term of service of a Committee Member is equivalent to the director’s Board term.
+The term of service of a Committee Member is equivalent to the director of the Board.

-In case of any Committee Member’s vacates the Office or is unavailable before the expiration of his term of service, the Board must appoint another Risk Management Committee Member who is fully qualified to replace the resigning member not later than 3 months as of the date of incomplete composition of the Risk Management Committee.
+In the case of any Committee Member vacating the office or becoming unavailable before the expiration of their term of service, the Board must appoint another Risk Management Committee Member who is fully qualified to replace the resigning member not later than 3 months as of the date of incomplete composition of the Risk Management Committee.

-Upon the expiration of a term of service, if there is no appointment of a new Risk Management Committee Member, the resigning member has to standby to perform the duty until the arrival of a new Risk Management Committee Member.
+Upon the expiration of a term of service, if there is no appointment of a new Risk Management Committee Member, the resigning Member has to standby to perform the duty until the appointment of a new Risk Management Committee Member.

-The resigning Committee Members may be re-appointed for another term.
+Any resigning Committee Members may be reappointed for another term.

-Besides vacating from office by expiration of term of service, the Risk Management Committee member has to resign once he/she cannot possess the qualifications according to Article 4.
+Besides vacating office due to the expiration of a Member’s term of service, the Risk Management Committee Member shall resign once he/she does not possess the qualifications according to Article 4.

-The Risk Management Committee will receive appropriate remuneration approved by the Shareholders Meetings for their duties and responsibilities and PTTEP also has to disclose that remuneration in its annual report.
+The Risk Management Committee will receive appropriate remuneration, approved by the Shareholders’ Meetings, for fulfilling their duties and responsibilities and PTTEP shall disclose such remuneration in its Annual Report.

 7. Meeting

-The frequency of meeting is to be at least four times a year.
+The Risk Management Committee shall meet at least four times a year.

-The Risk Management Committee fixes the number of members required to attend a valid at not less than a half of the Committee Members.
-If the Chairman is absent, the attending committee members must select one Committee member to serve as Chairman for the meeting.
+The Risk Management Committee meetings shall have a quorum of not less than a half of the Committee Members.
+If the Chairman is absent, the attending Committee Members shall select one Committee Member to serve as Chairman of the meeting.

-Any Risk Management Committee Member who has any personal interest or any conflict of interest in a matter being considered must inform the Meeting and abstain from expressing an opinion and voting on the issue and leave the Meeting room.
-An exception can be made if the other Committee members vote unanimously to allow such Committee member to stay in the Meeting room to provide information on the issue so that the Committee can deliberate on the issue thoroughly.
-However, such Committee member is not allowed to vote or make decision on the issue.
+Any Risk Management Committee Member who has any personal interest or any conflict of interest in a matter being considered must inform the meeting and abstain from expressing an opinion and voting on the issue, and leave the meeting room.
+An exception can be made if the other Committee Members vote unanimously to allow such Committee Member to stay in the meeting room to provide information on the issue so that the committee can deliberate on the issue thoroughly.
+However, such Committee Member is not allowed to vote or make a decision on the issue.

-The Risk Management Committee has the authority to invite the management, or any other concerned parties or other appropriate persons to participate or to explain the concerned subjects in the meeting.
+The Risk Management Committee has the authority to invite the management, or any other concerned parties or other appropriate persons to participate or to provide additional explanation of the concerned subjects in the meeting.

 8. Reporting

-The Risk Management Committee must regularly report to the Board the results of the Meeting or other necessary reports.
+The Risk Management Committee must regularly report the results of the meeting or report on any other material matter to the Board.

 9. Risk Management Function

-The Risk Management Function has to support Risk Management Committee as follows;
+The Risk Management Function shall support the Risk Management Committee as follows;

-1. Support the Risk Management Committee by performing duties regarding the Risk Management Committee Meetings; prepare complete and accurate minutes of meeting and report including informing all concerned parties of the meeting resolution for their acknowledgment and implementation.
+1. Support the Risk Management Committee by performing duties regarding the Risk Management Committee meetings; prepare complete and accurate minutes of meetings and report to all concerned parties any relevant meeting resolutions for their acknowledgment and implementation.

-2. Report Corporate Risks and significant operational risks together with mitigation strategies and progress of mitigation plans to reduce risks regularly and promptly.
+2. Regularly and promptly report Strategic Risks, Corporate Risks and significant Operational Risks together with mitigation strategies and progress of mitigation plans to reduce risks

-3. Report key risks for investment decisions to the Risk Management Committee enabling them to consider the investment proposal.
+3. Report key risks for investment decisions to the Risk Management Committee to enable them to fully consider significant investments.

 4. Perform any other duties relevant to PTTEP risk management as may be assigned by the Risk Management Committee.